September 23, 2021

 Most people who live in this town don't want to go back to the booming old days in Oakland.

 It is primarily a residential community, and the residents prefer the quiet serenity that now prevails.

-You will enjoy a visit to this quiet little Old Florida town.
+You will enjoy a visit to the quiet little Old Florida town of Oakland.